pohly/syncevolution/README.rst

   **Warning:** because the client in the local sync starts the sync, ``preventSlowSync=0`` must be set in the target config to have an effect.

-TODO: this is inconsistent.
-Should we allow the user to set preventSlowSync in the originating config and use that on the target side?

 CalDAV and CardDAV
 ==================